-Within these seven areas of learning, the early learning goals establish expectations for most children to reach by the end of the Foundation Stage.
-Some children in our school will exceed these goals and others will still be working towards them as they enter Year 1.
+Within the seven areas of learning, the early learning goals establish expectations for most children to reached these by the end of the Foundation Stage.
+Some children in our school will exceed these goals and others will still be working towards them as they enter Year 1/KS1.